mries92/EnderBag/readme.md

 `enderbag.command.use` - Allows the player to use the ender bag command
 `enderbag.give` - Allows the player to give an ender bag to themselves or other players

+### Commands
+**NOTE:** `/enderbag` is the base command, but it can be subsituted with `/enderchest`, `/eb`, or `/ec`

+`/ec help` - Get information about the mod and list commands
+`/ec` - Open the ender chest
+`/ec give` - Give the player an ender chest

 ### Resource pack
 This plugin applies `custom_model_data` to the new item.
 This allows a resource pack to apply a unique skin, and even change the skin based on certain conditions.
 The custom model data is described below, along with a standard resource pack.

 **NOTE:** All model data will end with a unique identifier specified in the server config.
 This is to prevent conflicts with other model data on the same item.
 This identifier can be left blank if there are no possibly conflicting resource packs.
-If you alter this value, you will need to update the predicates in your resource pack as well.
+If you alter this value, you will need to update the predicates in the resource pack as well.
+The default identifier is `831`.

 The first character represents the durability
 `0` - Normal